Rogelio Onofre

-Rogelio Onofre (12 December 1938 – 23 June 2025) was a Filipino-born American sprinter.
+Rogelio P. Onofre (December 12, 1938 – June 23, 2025) was a Filipino-born American sprinter.
 He competed in the men's 100 metres at the 1964 Summer Olympics.

 Early life and education

 Onofre was born on 12 December 1938 in the then town of Tarlac in the province of Tarlac but grew up in Dagupan, Pangasinan.
 According to his own account, Onofre often competed and won in local athletic races in his hometown of Dagupan barefooted prior to entering high school.
 He also competed in races in neighboring Binmaley as well in regional private schools athletics meets.
 In 1963, Onofre was given a Fulbright scholarship enabling him to pursue studies in Colorado and Los Angeles in the United States.

 Career

 Onofre initially competed in men's high jump in regional private school meets and was scouted by coaches of the Philippine athletics team becoming a candidate for the 1958 Asian Games in Tokyo.
 He shifted to 100 and 200-meter runs since he felt inadequate in high jump and he eventually secured a berth in the men's 4 × 100-meter relay squad with Remegio Vista, Isaac Gomez and Claro Pellosis; all gold medalists in the 1958 Games.
 Onofre competing in the 4 × 100-meter relay won a gold medal in the 1962 Asian Games in Jakarta.
 A year after the games, he secured a Fulbright scholarship which enabled him to train and study in the United States.
 Onofre along with Vista, William Mordeno, Arnulfo Valles took part in the 4 × 100-meter relay at the 1966 Asian Games in Bangkok where they settled for bronze.
 His last major competition was the 1968 Summer Olympics in Mexico City where he competed in men's 100-meter and 110-meter hurdles; failing to progress from the preliminaries.